Resources

 - Keep it short.
 Avoid unnecessary fluff.

-Get a webcam and record your talk from the very beginning.
-With a few bullet points for the structure and a timer (I suggest going for 10 minutes even if the organisers give you 18).
+Get a webcam and record your talk from the very beginning, with a few bullet points for structure and a timer (I suggest going for 10 minutes even if the organisers give you 18).
 Give the talk off the cuff immediately.
-Make a few notes about how it could be improved and what you want to keep, and then repeat the process.
-The recording creates stakes and doesn't need to be watched if you reflect immediately.
-In addition, when you come back to working on the talk after a few days, the recording will let you continue from where you left off.
+Make a few notes about how it could be improved, then repeat the process.
+The recording creates stakes, and when you come back after a few days it lets you continue from where you left off.

 Can I support you to go higher?

 I work with people who are ready to commit substantial resources to create the talk of their lives.
-If you are interested in a partnership to prepare such a talk, submit your application here:
+If that’s you, get in touch — and see also my TEDx coaching.